 The Community Preservation Act (CPA) provides money for local projects in the areas of historic preservation, affordable housing, and parks and open space.
 As part of the application process, groups must present their project at community meetings.

-The Council voted unanimously to support Old North’s application for CPA funds.
+Both neighborhood groups voted unanimously to support Old North’s application for CPA funds.